-The art form `Therukoothu` is more popular in the northern districts of Tamil Nadu.
-This street play is generally organised in the villages of Tamil Nadu during the festivals in the months of 'Panguni' i e, in March-April and Aadi i, e, July-August.
-The Therukoothu play generally commences in the late evening and concludes only during the late hours of the nights.
-The performers of this art form keep the audiences stick to its end and nobody leaves the play in the mid-way.
-Actually, the performance is so attractive that no one can think of leaving half way.
-The usual timing of Therukoothu performance is from 9 pm till sunrise.
+Therukoothu street play is generally organised in the villages of Tamil Nadu during the festivals in the months of 'Panguni' i e, in March-April and Aadi i e, July-August.
+The Therukoothu play generally commences in the late evening and mostly concludes during the late hours of the nights.

 According to the traditional system, only the male members can be seen in a Therukoothu troupe.
 It is organised mainly during the summer months when there is little agricultural work.
-The performers wear complex and heavy costumes and make up.
+The performers wear heavy costumes and make up.
 They put on high towering head dress, sparkling shoulder plates and wide colourful skirts.
-They put on elaborate make up which helps to transfer the audience into the world of the mythological characters.
+They put on elaborate make up which helps to deliver the performer’s expressions to the audience so that they can visualize the mythological characters in front of them.
 The orchestra of 'Therukoothu' consists of a 'mukhaveena', a 'mridhangam', a harmonium and cymbals played by the natuvanar.